Black-breasted buzzard: Diet

 A captive buzzard demonstrates how it uses a stone to crack an emu egg.

-The black-breasted buzzard hunts a variety of reptiles, small mammals, and birds, and raids bird nests to steal eggs and nestlings, including those of other raptor species.
+The black-breasted buzzard hunts a variety of reptiles (large lizards and small snakes), small mammals (such as young rabbits and small rodents, even juvenile kangaroos), large insects, and birds (up to the size of pigeons, parrots, and even ducks), and raids bird nests to steal eggs and nestlings, including those of other raptor species (such as the black kite and nankeen kestrel) and of colonial terns.
 Not regarded as a specialist or highly proficient hunter, the buzzard's diet often includes carrion of large mammals that may be sourced along roads, tracks, and creek lines.

 It uses a variety of methods to search for food, including soaring in transects over low vegetation, undertaking cooperative hunting with conspecifics and observing from high up on unconcealed perches.
 The buzzard may drop, pounce, dive or glide to attack its prey.

-Skilled in terrestrial hunting, the black-breasted buzzard is famous for its use of stones to crack the eggs of large ground-nesting birds such as the Emu (Dromaius novaehollandiae), Brolga (Grus rubicundus) and Australian Bustard (Ardeotis australis).
+Skilled in terrestrial hunting, the black-breasted buzzard is famous for its use of stones to crack the eggs of large ground-nesting birds such as the emu (Dromaius novaehollandiae), magpie goose (Anseranas semipalmata), brolga (Grus rubicundus) and Australian bustard (Ardeotis australis).
 Stones are either dropped onto or thrown at the eggs to break them open, allowing the buzzard to access the contents for food.
 The buzzard may also use its beak to crack eggs directly.